 - Your healthcare provider will inject CABENUVA into the muscle of each side of your buttocks or on the same side of your buttocks at least 2 cm apart.

 - You will receive CABENUVA as 2 injections (cabotegravir and rilpivirine), either one time every month or one time every 2 months.

-- Before receiving your first injection doses of CABENUVA, your healthcare provider may have you take 1 VOCABRIA (cabotegravir) tablet and 1 EDURANT (rilpivirine) tablet one time a day for 1 month (at least 28 days).
+- Before receiving your first injection doses of CABENUVA, your healthcare provider will have you take 1 VOCABRIA (cabotegravir) tablet and 1 EDURANT (rilpivirine) tablet one time a day for 1 month (at least 28 days).
 This will allow your healthcare provider to assess how well you tolerate these medicines.

 - CABENUVA is a long-acting medicine and may stay in your system for 12 months or longer after your last injection.

 - Stay under the care of a healthcare provider during treatment with CABENUVA.
 It is important that you attend your planned appointments to receive your injection doses of CABENUVA.